kevinbrnett/Project-2--Classification/README.md

 **Business Problem**:

-Building a tool a primary care physician can use to accurately predict if a patient will have a stroke.
-Most importantly being able to rule out the possibility of the patient having a stroke.
+A family medicine clinic is seeing a rise in strokes in their patient population.
+They want to be able to predict if a patient is at risk for stroke based on data they already input into their electronic medical records.

 ## Data Source: